SELoftus/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 97: Date: April 19, 2017
+**Today's Progress**: Bootstrap forms.
+Lots of work learning Bootstrap forms with all their elements and variations.

 ### Day 96: Date: April 18, 2017
 **Today's Progress**: Not a lot of time for coding today, but did some tutorial work on CSS selectors.
 Also started an algebra review to help with algorithms.
 (High school was...a while ago.)